-Since its inauguration in March 2012, the Santiago Center has organized over 150 programs, mainly in Santiago, although it is also moving to decentralize operations by holding public events in the country’s regions outside of capital Santiago.
+Since its inauguration in March 2012, the Santiago Center has organized over 300 programs, mainly in Santiago, although it is also moving to decentralize operations by holding public events in the country’s regions outside of capital Santiago as well as in neighboring countries.
 Its activities have ranged from brown bag conversations with visiting faculty members to film festivals and from large conferences to information sessions about the programs and degrees offered by Columbia University.
 The Center has also organized programs on Campus, including visits by local government officials and scholars from Chilean universities.

 If you are interested in collaborating in an academic program, please contact Chris Molinari.